dhyeythumar/web-push-notifications/README.md

 ## Support the Project

-If you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it:-
+If you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do

 -   Starring and sharing the project
 -   Become a maintainer